coldicecoffee/intent/README.md

 # intent

-This simple application is a prototype for Shopping Cart API
+This simple application is a prototype for Shopping Cart API with a client-side and a server-side.

-## Overview
+## Features

-This application consists of a client-side and a server-side.
+* Start a new shopping-cart
+* Add items by ID to a shopping-cart
+* Retrieve the total for a shopping-cart
+* **shopping-cart is persistent between page-reloads until the user clicks a “Clear Cart” button**

-### Client-side
+## Client-side

 #### Requirements